');

 About Philadelphia, NY

-Philadelphia is a small community in New York with a population of 803 residents.
-The median household income is $53,958 per year, which is near the national average.
-The median age in Philadelphia is 24.7 years.
+Philadelphia is a small community located in New York with a population of 803 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,958 per year, which is 28% below the national median of $75,149.
+The median age of 24.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Philadelphia, NY